winddori2002/Time-aware-and-Feature-similarity-Self-Attention/README.md

 # Time aware and Feature similarity Self Attention in Vessel Fuel Consumption Prediction

 This is a Pytorch implementation of the Time aware and Feature similarity Self Attention in Vessel Fuel Consumption Prediction.
 This repository only addresses the models when backbone is BiLSTM.
-It is possible to change the backbones with class in models.py.
+It is possible to change the backbones with class in models.py. \
+Each attention moudels is located before the prediction layer.
+Ensemble consists of three fully-connected layers.

 <center><img src="./images/Model Process.jpg" width="70%" height="70%"></center>

 <center><img src="./images/Attention Process.jpg" width="30%" height="30%"></center>

 \
 The models are designed to consider data properties, (i.e., sequential, irregular time, feature importance).
 The repository supports BiLSTM (BASE), Self-Attention (SA), Time-aware Attention (TA), Feature-similarity Attention (FA), Ensemble (ENS).
+SA is the implementation of self-attention from Transformer.
+Each TA and FA takes a process to combine with SA befor making attention weights.
 Note that the repositoy does not support dataset.

 ## Requirments